WilDev-Studios/HikariWave/README.md

 [![Documentation Status](https://readthedocs.org/projects/hikariwave/badge/?version=latest&style=for-the-badge)](https://hikariwave.readthedocs.io/en/latest/?badge=latest)

 ## What is HikariWave?
-HikariWave is a standalone module for `hikari` (an asynchronous Discord API for building bots) that allows for developers to easily manipulate voice-related systems and logic.
+HikariWave is a standalone module for `hikari` (an asynchronous Discord API for building bots) that allows developers to easily manipulate voice-related systems and logic.
 Much like `discord.py`, HikariWave uses `aiohttp` to communicate with Discord on the backend, while most other `hikari`-based bots use `Lavalink` as a backend, which requires a separate install.

 ## What are HikariWave's features?
 - Doesn't require third-party installs besides `ffmpeg`